 Right before we cut the cake, I discovered it was missing the flowers that were to decorate it.
 By the light of our photographer’s flash, again my mom and I improvised and hastily added some leftover blossoms to accompany our cake topper.
 I just kept adding more!
 The images of our funny little cake make me grin.
 It’s kind of like a Charlie Brown Christmas tree, so misshapen it’s cute!

-We are so happy with our decision to hire del Sol Photography to document our wedding!
+We are so happy with our decision to hire del Sol Photography to document our Akumal Bay Wedding!
 Choosing an excellent photographer was a top priority.
 We wanted a photojournalistic style, with a focus on capturing fleeting, genuine expressions.
 Every person we communicated with at del Sol provided outstanding service that was warm and professional, right from our first email.
 What an amazing team!

 They captured that amazing, pivotal moment for each of us, when I caught Jason’s gaze for the first time as I was walking toward him on the beach.
 Facing him on the sand, with turquoise waves on one side and so many people we loved on the other… it was breathtaking.
 Every time I see those images, I feel it again.
 Their creativity and passion for their art is inspirational.
 They both went above and beyond anything I imagined.
 I have never enjoyed being photographed, but their infectious energy made the experience of being photographed so much FUN! :)